shaurya010/Quantum-Papers/README.md

 # Quantum-Papers and Code

-This repository contains a list of some of the papers and publications, I have read through my journey through quantum.
+This repository contains a list of some of the papers and publications.

-I began working on this project through my undergraduate years and currently continue mantaining it in grad school.

-The objective of this project is not to curate a list of the most recommended publications for a beginner in quantum tech, but rather to build a journal (of sorts) that depics my journey through quantum publications.
-The full list of reads can be found here, but other branches include year by year breakdowns.
-The topics presented in this compilation often reflect my work and surges in interest through my time in this industry.

-An interactive web application is now available to navigate the collection, perform semantic searches, and explore relationships between authors, papers, and keywords through graph visualizations.
-Paper metadata enrichment including abstracts, keywords, authors, journals, and publication links (sourced via external APIs) is also integrated
+This repository contains publicly available research papers on Quantum Computing, including foundational concepts, algorithms, cryptographic applications, and advancements in quantum hardware.
+These papers have been authored and published by others and are included here for reference and educational purposes.

 Re-curring topics on this list include: